Article 1: Organizational Structure and Statement of Purpose

 Section 2-4: Participation

-YDM members may be required to register in the organization no more than 30 days in advance of organizational meetings and open conventions to participate in a voting capacity at those events.
-Once a YDM member has registered in the organization, he or she need not register again to participate in organizational meetings or open conventions, so long as he or she does not cease to be a member as described in Section 2-2 of this Article.
+YDMA members may be required to register in the organization no more than 30 days in advance of organizational meetings and open conventions to participate in a voting capacity at those events.
+Once a YDMA member has registered in the organization, they need not register again to participate in organizational meetings or open conventions, so long as they does not cease to be a member as described in Section 2-2 of this Article.
 Registration shall be defined in the bylaws.
-All YDM members are required to have participated in a least two meetings or other gatherings of the organization.
+All YDMA members are required to have participated in a least two meetings or other gatherings of the organization.

 Article 3: Chartered Regional Chapters and Caucuses